MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

    :::image type="content" source="media/service-get-started/financial-sample-dataset.png" alt-text="Screenshot that shows the imported Financial Sample dataset page." border="false":::

-   You can then use the sample dataset to create reports and dashboards.
+   You can now use the sample dataset to create reports and dashboards.

 1. On the Financial Sample dataset page, at the top, select **Create a report** > **Start from scratch** to open the report editor.